jjacob7734/harvester_ts/README.md

 Any sensible combination of the `-s`, `-e`, or `-n` parameters can be used to specify the desired date range to harvest:

-If a `-b --data_basedir` argument is provided, then the data will be harvested to the specified local path.
-If a `-B --s3_data_basedir` argument is provide, then the data will additionally be uploaded to the specified bucket/folder on AWS S3.
+If the `-b --data_basedir` argument is provided, then the data will be harvested to the specified local path.
+If the `-B --s3_data_basedir` argument is provided, then the data will additionally be uploaded to the specified bucket/folder on AWS S3.
+For both local files and S3 paths, the `local_path_template` in the dataset configuration file is combined with the base directory to automatically generate the absolute path, as described above.

 ### Example: Specify start and end dates: